expo/expo/docs/pages/guides/config-plugins.md

 }
 ```

 If you run `expo eject`, the `mods` will be compiled, and the native files be changed!
-The changes won't be fully shown until you rebuild the native project with `expo run:ios` and `expo run:android`, or in the cloud with `eas build`.
+The changes won't take effect until you rebuild the native project, eg: with Xcode.
+If you're using config plugins in a managed app, they will be applied during the prebuild phase on `eas build`.

 For instance, if you add a plugin that adds permission messages to your app, the app will need to be rebuilt.